netdata/netdata/docs/step-by-step/step-05.md

 ## What's next?

-In this part, you learned the fundamentals of Netdata's health monitoring tools: alarms and notifications.
+In this step, you learned the fundamentals of Netdata's health monitoring tools: alarms and notifications.
 You should be able to tune default alarms, silence them, and understand some of the basics of writing health entities.
 And, if you so chose, you'll now have both email and Slack notifications enabled.